 Common Mistakes to Avoid during the Application Process

-Many visa rejections are caused by minor errors and mistakes that can be easily avoided with careful preparation.
+Many visa rejections happen due to small mistakes that can be avoided with proper preparation.

 Frequent Pitfalls: